qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 This section describes the Event Callback Endpoints.

-#### Data Reference Received-v2 Callback Endpoint
+#### Client Feed Request Callback Endpoint

-This [Event Callback Endpoint] can be used as an alternative for the [Data Reference Received-v2 Event].
+This [Event Callback Endpoint] can be used to receive a callback as an alternative for the [Data Reference Received-v2 Event].
 It can be configured using [Set event callback endpoints].

 #### State Handled Callback Endpoint